 711 Real Estate Transfer.
-(2-3) A

-An examination of the legal aspects of the sale and purchase of real property encompassing three areas: the role of the lawyer and broker in the transaction, the sales contract, and issues relating to title protection.
+(2-3) A An examination of the legal aspects of the sale and purchase of real property encompassing three areas: the role of the lawyer and passing three areas: the role of the lawyer and broker in the transaction, the sales contract, and issues relating to title protection.